VisualComputing/nub/README.md

   2 3
 ```

-To setup the scene hierarchy of _attached_ frames, i.e., frames belonging to the scene, use code such as the following:
+To setup the scene hierarchy of _attached_ nub, i.e., nub belonging to the scene, use code such as the following:

 ```processing
 Scene scene;